 Meeting some of our vendors and a lot of interested parties in real time, face to face, was taking a little slice out of the traditional recruitment handbook – putting the personal relationship back in the business, and putting faces to names.

-Although Rectec operates in the digital realm, the physical space is (on reflection) just as effective at communicating how unique our ATS comparison platform is.
-Being a plucky startup in that regard has it’s benefits – Rob, as founder, got to take people through the platform, explain his 15 year journey in recruitment and ATS integration and management, and the birth of Rectec, directly to our new community.
+Although Rectec operates in the digital realm, the physical space is (on reflection) just as effective at communicating how unique our ATS and recruitment CRM comparison platform is.
+Being a plucky startup in that regard has it’s benefits – Rob, as founder, got to take people through the platform, explain his 15 year journey in recruitment and applicant tracking system integration and management, and the birth of Rectec, directly to our new community.

 Events will continue to provide an immense, and immersive, amount of value in relationship building for us, long may they continue.